Medicine-Hat-Feature

 Lela’s Place (The Chocolate Shop)

 Given the name, we expected to walk into a candy store with few offerings on the menu, but what we found was indeed much better: an authentic homestyle diner serving up large quantities of fresh and diverse food.
-Don’t expect a streamlined hipster diner of modern day, Lela’s has been open since the 1930s and is a true piece of the city’s history.
+Don’t expect a streamlined hipster diner of modern day, Lela’s, now known as The Chocolate Shop, has been open since the 1930s and is a true piece of the city’s history.

 Local Public Eatery